 Is Raw Feeding Safe?

-Raw Feeding Dogs-
+Raw Feeding Dogs- Is it safe?

 Dr. Reagan Carnwath BVMS MRCVS

 Reagan is a holistic veterinarian practicing in Glasgow.
 Since graduating from the University of Glasgow faculty of Veterinary Medicine in 2014 she has since gained post graduate qualifications in western veterinary herbal medicine and traditional Chinese acupuncture.
 Reagan is a wellness vet with pro-active approach to health.
 She is passionate about improving animal welfare through natural and integrative medicine. www.herbalvetscotland.co.uk